diwashrestha/diwashrestha/content/posts/Statistics_R.md

 ### Median

 The median is the Middle or midpoint of the data and is also the 50 percentile of the data.
-The median is not affected by the outliers and skewness of the data. **Median()** function is used to get Median.
+The median is not affected by the outliers and skewness of the data. **median()** function is used to get Median.

 ```R